Curated by Larry Ossei-Mensah, VisArts Mentoring Curator

 September 4, 2019 – October 20, 2019

-The second iteration for PARALLELS AND PERIPHERIES took place in Detroit, Michigan at the Museum of Contemporary Art Detroit (MOCAD) in Winter 2018.
-This edition continued the inquiry of exploring how artist construct narratives via their practice and process.
-The crux of the exploration for the second edition sought to consider the role that art, technology and science plays in the creation of these artworks and the discourse artist choose to have by working in these modalities.
-The exhibition highlighted the works of twelve artists, all of whom are actively utilizing art, technology and the sciences as a platform to respond to the dramatically shifting social, cultural, and political landscape born from centuries of collective and historical traumas designed to further oppress and subjugate disenfranchised communities.
+The second iteration for PARALLELS AND PERIPHERIEStook place in Detroit, Michigan at the Museum of Contemporary Art Detroit (MOCAD) in Winter 2018.
+This edition continued the inquiry of exploring how artists construct narratives via their practice and process.
+The crux of the exploration for the second edition sought to consider the role that art, technology, and science played in the creation of these artworks, and the discourse artists choose to have by working in these modalities.
+The exhibition highlighted the works of twelve artists, all of whom are actively utilizing art, technology and the sciences as a platform to respond to the dramatically shifting social, cultural, and political landscape born from centuries of collective and historical traumas, designed to further oppress and subjugate disenfranchised communities.

 Generous funding for PARALLELS AND PERIPHERIES: Migration and Mobility has been provided by